What are the governing regulations?

 - Additional Resources

-Recurrent training must be provided within 24 months of previous training to ensure knowledge is current.
+IATA cargo training certificates are valid for two years.
+Section 184.108.40.206 of the IATA DGR states that retraining must occur within 24 months of the previous training to ensure knowledge is current with DGR standards.
 However, if recurrent training is completed within the final 3 months of validity of previous training, the period of validity extends from the date on which the recurrent training was completed until 24 months from the expiry date of that previous training.

 If you do not have a copy, you will need to purchase the IATA Dangerous Goods Regulations (DGR) Manual both for reference purposes in your day to day shipping operations, and while taking this course.